NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	}
 }
-*ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case *brand/proprietary terms OPTIONAL - database dependent - if you have complete data on drugsubstancename, then you only need to search on drugsubstancename
+*ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case *brand/proprietary terms OPTIONAL - database dependent - if you have complete data on drugsubstancename (chemical composition), then you only need to search on drugsubstancename since that's the shared recipe.

 ******
-// 2a(ii)separate BNF ontology search
+// 2a(ii)separate BNF ontology search (OPTIONAL - database-dependent - depending on if there's missing data in the database)
 ******
-*helps pick up outstanding brand or chem names
-*can't include in above - nested macros don't like astricks (***)
+*helps pick up outstanding brand or chemical names *can't include 2a(ii) in above - nested macros don't like astricks (***) when they are passed through a loop

 generate byte 	step2aii_bnfsearch205=.
 replace 		step2aii_bnfsearch205=1 if 	strmatch(bnfchapter,"205*")  | ///